How to apply to TCC as an international student!

-- After you submit you will receive a confirmation page with your TCC Identification number, email address and password.
+- After you submit your application, you will receive a confirmation e-mail with your TCC ID number, TCC email address and password.
 Keep this page for your records as you will need this information to log in to TCC Passport and access your TCC email.

 Submit Required Supporting Documents

 Official High School or University Transcript and Diploma

 All academic records must be issued in the native language and be accompanied by a certified English translation.

 Official Course-By-Course Evaluation of High School or College Transcripts, Diploma and/or Examination Results.